-We have been monitoring the WIDE research backbone for years [8], and badly in need of an adaptive monitoring tool for trouble detection, usage reporting and long-term trend analysis.
+We have been monitoring the WIDE research backbone for years [6], and badly in need of an adaptive monitoring tool for trouble detection, usage reporting and long-term trend analysis.
 Our focus is traffic measurement to aid network operation, and thus, concise and timely summary reports are more important than precise and detailed reports.

-To this end, we have developed a software package called aguri.
+To this end, we have developed a software package called aguri [5].
 Aguri uses a traffic profiling technique in which records are maintained in a prefix-based tree and a compact summary is produced by aggregating entries.

 Powerful is the feature to produce a summary of summaries applying the same algorithm to its own outputs.
 Thus, derivative summaries can be produced in different time scales desirable for a specific monitoring purpose.
 A set of scripts have been developed to visualize summaries.
-It is also possible to extend the profiler as a protective measure against DoS attacks.
+It is also possible to extend the profiler as a protective measure against DoS attacks by using its outputs for traffic control.

-Aguri is targeted for near real-time, long-term, and wide-area traffic monitoring.
+Aguri is targeted for near real-time, long-term, and widearea traffic monitoring.
 Because automatic aggregation is used for profiling, our approach provides rough usage reports which may not be precise so that it is complementary to the existing tools.

-2 Overview of Aguri
+2 Overview

 The core idea of an aggregation-based profiling is to aggregate flow entities for profiling.
 Small volume flows are aggregated until the volume of the aggregate becomes large enough to be identified.
 A summary output reports the profile of aggregates.
 An entry in an address profile can be a single host if it consumes a certain portion of the total traffic, or an aggregate if each host entry is small but the aggregate becomes non-negligible.
 Thus, a limited number of entries are produced, yet it never fails to report high volume entries.

 Figure 1 illustrates the concept.
-A tree before aggregation is on the left and the corresponding tree after aggregation is on the right.
+A tree before aggrega-

+Figure 1. aggregation profiler concept: small entries are aggregated into aggregates tion is on the left and the corresponding tree after aggregation is on the right.
 Each node in the tree shows the address space represented by an address prefix and its prefix length.
 A leaf node corresponds to a single address.
 The size of a node shows the traffic volume of the node.
 The usage information recorded at leaf nodes can be aggregated to the shaded internal nodes in the right tree, and a summary reports only the remaining nodes in the right tree.

-Summary Profile.
+Summary Profile

 It is important to produce concise summary profiles.
 When a traffic profile is too detailed, important symptoms are buried in excessive data, and often left unnoticed.
 Each summary profile produced by aguri is compact since small entries are aggregated in a profile.